wernerb/hashiconf-hardening/slides.md

 ...
 ```

-Restore from tar
+Remount and then restore from tar

 ```
 tar -xf "${BACKUP_FILE}" --acls --selinux --xattrs
 ```

-And remount!

 !SLIDE
 # Transplant is a success!